-Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018
+Approved by the Academic Council at its 14thMeeting held on 20.04.2020

 Subject Code CA947 Subject Title Advance Advanced Computer Networks LTP 400 Credit 4 Subject Category DE Year 1 Semester -

 Course Objectives: -

 - To uncover and understand the current directions of computer networks from literature readings. - To expose students to the "full span" of the computer network's frontier. - To encourage a performance perspective towards analysis of computer and communications networks. - To "fill-in" gaps in students' networking knowledge.